 The right tool for the job

-The art of upholstery has been around for several centuries and the original tools have changed very little.
+The art of upholstery has been around for several centuries, and the original tools have changed very little.

 Upholstery is one of those fields that does not require you to continually buy new tools as long you buy the right ones to start with.
 Of course, there are always the fun add-on items as your upholstery skills grow that you decide you “MUST” have… lol.
 Every custom workroom has to have a few extra special tools.